frictionlessdata/livemark/index.md

 text: This documentation portal is completely <a href="https://github.com/frictionlessdata/livemark" target="_blank">written and published</a> in Livemark notation
 ```

-Livemark is a Python static site generator that extends Markdown with interactive charts, tables, scripts, and other features.
+Livemark is a Python static site generator that extends Markdown with interactive charts, tables, scripts, Frictionless data processing, and other features.

 ## Purpose